MocheChetrit/section-b-retrieval/README.md

 ## Rebuilding the index (optional, offline only)

-Not needed for grading.
 To rebuild from scratch on your own machine:

 ```bash
 python scripts/build_index.py     # embeds the corpus into artifacts/